RGates94/scripting-language/README.md

-# scripting-language
+# Scripting Language
-A scripting language intented to be used with rustmania, still in its early stages
+This project is an early stage scripting language intended to be used with RustMania.
+The primary goal is making the language easy to learn, read, and integrate with Rust.

 # Grammar

-Here is a grammar for the currently implemented features:
+This is a grammar for the currently implemented features:

 ```
 Program := [Declaration]*